Skip to contents

 An integer scalar giving the number of bundles in the set (read-only).

-A character vector of the names of the bundles (read-only).
+A character vector of the names of the per-bundle attributes stored at the set level (read-only).

 @set_attributes